-- If the the left navigation items/titles are lengthy (site names, group names, etc.) they may cover the main content area rather than wrapping to another line within the navigation area.
+- If the left navigation items/titles are lengthy (site names, group names, etc.) ,they may cover the main content area rather than wrapping to another line within the navigation area.
 The navigation wraps correctly in the preferred browser.

 Q: Who can log in to the campus SharePoint instance and is considered part of our organization?
 It is possible for avisitor to log in any other way (other than using a 365/MS account)?

 A: Organization account authenticates against our campus Active Directory.
 Only users who have been assigned Office 365 licenses in the Campus 365 tenant or other 365 tenants would be considered an organization account.
 Users will need to have a 365 or Microsoft account.
 For users who do not have one, they will create one with the same email address that the invitation is sent.

 Q: What is Microsoft Teams and why would I use it?

-A: Microsoft Teams is a messaging app for teams where all conversations, meetings, files, and notes can be accessed by everyone, all in one place.
+A: Microsoft Teams is a messaging app for teams in which all conversations, meetings, files, and notes can be accessed by everyone, all in one place.
 It's a place for collaboration and work to happen in the open.